News

 Batteries/range

-Two batteries will be available, the smaller 42kWh one having 122 horsepower and going just under 200 miles on a charge, the bigger 52kWh option getting 149 horsepower and getting close to 250 miles in one hit.
+Two batteries will be available, the smaller 42kWh one having 122 horsepower and going just under 200 miles on a charge, the bigger 52kWh option getting 149 horsepower and getting up to 260 miles in one hit.
 On a good day.
 Numbers aside this should translate to sensible performance for a car of this type, with enough to keep pace with motorway traffic if your journeys take you beyond city limits.

 Price and release